 - Once the themes are created, you will see them in the Themes pane on the left side of the screen.

-- Click Classify to automatically assign the raw text responses to the created Themes.
+- Click Classify on the right to automatically assign the raw text responses to the created Themes.

-When the classification is finished, you will see a colored number next to each text response.
+When the classification is finished, you will see colored letters next to each text response.
 This corresponds with the theme it was assigned to.

 Resolve Unclassified Data